Poster Slam Presenter Instructions

-You must arrive in Finlandia Hall a minimum of 15 minutes before your Poster Slam Session (see the schedule below).
-Meet at the bottom of Aisle A, near the stage.
+You must arrive at Regency Ballroom a minimum of 15 minutes before your Poster Slam Session.

 Each Poster Slam session will have a chair who will control the timing of the presentations and announce the speakers.
 Prior to the session, you will be instructed to line up near the stage in presentation order (based on your poster number).
 Once the session starts, the following process will repeat for each speaker.